 Part 2.
-Navigating to a Declaration or Implementation
+Navigating to a Declaration, Implementation and Test

 Navigating to declaration